An organisation’s success revolves around the quality of the information that it uses to base its business decisions on.

 So business knowledge is made up of a multitude of data and information, and a spreadsheet can help you sort out all the small “bits” and turn them into an understanding of how a business is actually doing.

-Select and prepare resources
+Selecting and preparing resources

 As indicated in the introduction, an organisation may have many bits of data – bits that when collated and analysed will provide an actual story on how successful the organisation is and what it might need to do to remain successful.